fox-it/dissect-docs/docs/source/tutorial.rst

     <filesystem/entry path='\sysvol\...\desktop.ini' size=62.0 ...>

 This command returns a huge list of files.
 Our next step is to narrow this list down to only files ending with ``.exe``.
-To accomplish this, we will again use ``rdump``, the same filtering tool mentioned in the previous command, and apply a
+To accomplish this, we will again use ``rdump``, the same filtering tool mentioned two examples above, and apply a
 Python expression for filtering:

 .. code-block:: console